 - Responsibility:- Mention the person and department responsible for the plan.

 Your change management efforts can only be realized successfully if you plan your training program in line with your change initiatives.

-Here’s how to prepare a training template which can withstand the change lifecycle and enable the smooth transition.
+Here’s how to prepare a training template that can withstand the change lifecycle and enable a smooth transition.
 Identify:

-- What type of training:- Decide what type of training is essential for your employees and list them properly.
-It would be easy if you note it down before initiating change.
+- What type of training:- Understand what training is essential for your employees and list them down before initiating change.

 - People Involved:- Who will train the employees?
 Who will decide what they should learn?
-Who will be benefitted from this training?
-Listing it down will help you to communicate effectively and set the right expectation.
+Who will benefit from it?
+Understanding this will help you communicate effectively and set the right expectation.

-- Method of training:- Decide which format or employee training method you will choose.
+- Method of training:- Decide the format of the training content and the method that will be used to impart it.
 There are multiple ways of doing this such as videos, pdf, ppt, simulation, microlearning, and onscreen guidance.
 It is ideal to select more than one method.
-Each one of us is different and we learn in different ways.
-It is better to use multiple forms of training to make learning effective and reinforce it.
+Each employee has their preferred way of learning.

 - Requirement:- Check what type of change management tools, facility, and infrastructure is required to make your training efforts a success.